segmentio/analytics-react-native/README.md

 - `CountFlushPolicy` triggers whenever a certain number of events is reached
 - `TimerFlushPolicy` triggers on an interval of milliseconds
 - `StartupFlushPolicy` triggers on client startup only
+- `BackgroundFlushPolicy` triggers when the app goes into the background/inactive.

 ## Adding or removing policies